 * * * *

 (6.12.2) The parameters in section (g)(6.12.1) shall be stored in the four data arrays described below.
-Data in each array shall be updated at a frequency of 1 Hertz.
+Data in each array shall be updated at a frequency of 1 Hertz based on signals that are sampled at a frequency of at least 1 Hertz.

 * * * *

 (6.12.3) Each parameter in each array in section (g)(6.12.2) shall be stored in a series of bins that are defined as indicated below.
+Table 4 indicates the bins that are assigned to each array and to each parameter.
+The requirement to support the bins in the table indicated as “A” and “B” only applies to medium-duty diesel engines certified to an engine dynamometer tailpipe emission standard.
+Medium-duty diesel engines certified to a chassis dynamometer tailpipe emission standard may support bins "A" and "B" if both bins are set to zero at all times.
 References to “rated power” mean the engine's rated net brake power.

 * * * *

 (F) “Bin 15” stores data only when the engine is operating within the NOx NTE control area and none of the NTE exclusion criteria are satisfied.
 For 2026 and subsequent medium-duty vehicles certified to a chassis dynamometer tailpipe emission standard, Bin 15 shall be set to zero at all times.
+For 2031 and subsequent model year medium-duty diesel engines certified to an engine dynamometer tailpipe emission standard, Bin 15 shall be set to zero at all times.

-(G) “Bin 16” stores data only when an active PM filter regeneration event is being commanded.
+(G) For 2022 through 2030 model year medium-duty diesel engines, “Bin 16” stores data only when an active PM filter regeneration event is being commanded.
+For 2031 and subsequent model year diesel engines, Bin 16 stores data when any infrequent regeneration event (e.g., an active PM filter regeneration, catalyst desulfurization, or de-crystallization event) is being commanded.

 (H) “Bin 17” stores the total value of the parameter in a given array only when the pause conditions of section (g)(6.12.5)(A) are met.